-Though quiet, pineapple green cheek conures make a range of sounds to display their happiness.
-These noises include:
+Though quiet birds, pineapple green cheek conures make sounds to show their happiness, including:

-Singing is a sound of happiness, which pineapple conures regularly make.
-They mimic songs and sounds – and you can even teach them to sing a few lyrics every time you sing, as long as the song’s basic and straightforward.
+Singing is a sound of happiness that pineapple conures regularly make.
+They mimic songs and sounds.
+You can teach them to sing lyrics when you sing, as long as the song’s straightforward.

 Pineapple conures make this sound by clicking their tongues against the roof of their mouths.
-This is a joyful sound that they make when they’re content and relaxed.
+They make this joyful sound when contented and relaxed.

 Pineapple conures whistle to beckon you to play.
-You could even try to build your bond by teaching your parrot how to whistle your favorite tunes.
+You could even build a bond by teaching the parrot how to whistle your favorite tunes.

-All conures chatter differently, but they usually make a whistling sound that indicates they’re happy.
-If you chatter to your parrot, it may respond to you.
+All conures chatter differently.
+However, they usually whistle, indicating they’re happy and contented.
+If you chatter to the parrot, it may respond to you.

 Pineapple sun conures pick up laughter from their owners.
-If you laugh around your parrot often, it’ll mimic you and come to understand that it’s a joyful, upbeat sound.
+If you laugh around the parrot often, it’ll mimic you and come to understand that it’s a joyful, upbeat sound.

 Are Pineapple Green Cheek Conures Loud?

-Pineapple green cheek conures are relatively quiet birds.
-In fact, compared to other conures, they’re the quietest species.
-They sometimes exhibit short bursts of excessive noise, but this only really happens when they’re scared or startled.
-Even so, these noise levels are still manageable, especially compared to louder parrot breeds.
+Pineapple green cheek conures are quiet birds.
+Compared to other conures, they’re the quietest species.
+They sometimes make short bursts of noise, but this only happens when they’re scared or startled.

 Do Pineapple Green Cheek Conures Scream?

-While pineapple green cheek conures aren’t considered loud birds, they can develop screaming behavior if you don’t spend enough time with them.
-They’re birds that don’t do well on their own for long periods of time, so they scream to command attention.
+While pineapple green cheek conures aren’t loud birds, they can develop screaming behavior if you don’t spend enough time together.
+They don’t like being alone, so they seek attention.

 What Do Pineapple Green Cheek Conures Eat?

-According to VCA Hospitals, pineapple green cheek conures are vulnerable to vitamin A deficiencies.
-Pellets have been formulated to meet your bird’s nutritional needs, so they should make up around 75 – 80% of your conure’s diet.
-There are many brands available, but choosing the best-quality kind will keep your bird healthy for longer.
+Pineapple green cheek conures are vulnerable to vitamin A deficiencies.
+Pellets are formulated to meet nutritional needs, so they should make up 50-70% of a conure’s diet.

 Fruits and Vegetables

-Wild conures eat a variety of seeds in their natural habitat as different plants come into season.
-However, in captivity, an all-seed diet is high in fat and low in fundamental nutrients, leaving your parrot susceptible to deficiencies.
+Wild conures eat various seeds in their natural habitat as different plants come into season.
+However, an all-seed diet is high in fat and low in nutrients, leaving a parrot susceptible to deficiencies.

-Similarly, conures will pick through their seed bowl to find their favorites, usually peanuts and sunflower seeds.
-These contain excess calories but are low in calcium and vitamin A. Therefore, pineapple green cheek conures can have the occasional seed treat, but only a couple of times a week.
+Similarly, conures will pick through their seed bowl to find their favorites, usually sunflower seeds.
+These contain excess calories but are low in calcium and vitamin A.

-Nuts are similar to seeds in that they offer little nutritional value.
-You should only feed your pineapple green cheek conure a few nuts a day as part of a healthy, balanced diet.
+Only feed a pineapple green cheek conure some nuts as part of a balanced diet.

-You should never feed your pineapple green cheek conure (or any other parrot) the following foods, as they’re toxic and potentially dangerous:
+Never feed a pineapple green cheek conure the following foods, as they’re unhealthy or toxic:

 Pineapple Green Cheek Conure Cage Setup

-One of the most important steps in parrot ownership is to get the correct cage setup.
-While pineapple green cheek conures aren’t the biggest birds, they still need plenty of space.
-Their cage should also make them feel safe and secure.
-That means you’ll need the following things for your parrot’s cage:
+While pineapple green cheek conures aren’t large birds, they need ample space.
+Their cage should make them feel safe and secure, so they’ll need the following:

 What Size Cage Does A Pineapple Green Cheek Conure Need?

-Other things to consider when it comes to your cage size include:
+Other things to consider when it comes to cage size include the following:

 - Cage material.
 Choose a powder-coated cage made of steel, brass, or chrome.
-These non-corrosive materials are better at withstanding their strong beaks.
+These non-corrosive materials are better at withstanding pecking.

 - Cage quality.
-A cage with thick bars will last longer.
+A cage with thick bars will be more durable.

 - Dishes.
-A stainless steel or ceramic bowl last longer than aluminum dishes.
+Stainless steel or ceramic bowls last longer than aluminum dishes.

 - Trays and gates.
 Removable items are easier to clean and sanitize.

-Replicating these conditions with three perches in your pineapple green cheek conure’s cage will help it feel safe and secure.
+Replicating these conditions with 3 perches in a pineapple green cheek conure’s cage will ensure it feels safe and secure.
 When positioning them:

-- Place one up high for your parrot to sleep on.
+- Place one up high for the parrot to sleep on.

-- Place one in the middle.
-Keep it away from food and water.
+- Position one in the middle, keeping it away from food and water.

-- Place one at the bottom, allowing easy access to food and water.
+- Put one at the bottom, allowing easy access to food and water.

-Natural wooden perches are best, as plastic perches with sharp edges or an abrasive surface are likely to cut your parrot’s feet and remove the surface from its skin.
-Your parrot should be able to wrap its feet around the perch without the front and back toes overlapping.
+Natural wooden perches are recommended because plastic perches with sharp edges or an abrasive surface are likely to cut the parrot’s feet.

 Can Pineapple Sun Conures Be Kept Outside?

-Pineapple green cheek conures are best kept inside with an average room temperature but don’t exceed 80 degrees, or it’ll become too hot.
-Keep them away from draughty areas, radiators, or direct sunlight.
+Pineapple green cheek conures should be kept inside at less than 80 degrees.
+Also, keep them away from draughty areas, radiators, and direct sunlight.

-Conures don’t like being in heavy traffic areas, so position the cage against the wall to create a feeling of safety.
-Putting it in the room, your family most frequently uses will keep your bird happy and prevent behavioral problems.
+Conures dislike heavy traffic areas, so position the cage against the wall to create a feeling of safety.
+Putting it in the room the family uses will keep a conure in good spirits and prevent behavioral problems.

-Some conures are prone to night frights, so your bird might appreciate having a cover over its cage at night.
-This helps to block out the light and ensures a more comfortable sleep.
+Some conures are prone to night frights, so they might appreciate having a cover over their cage at night.
+This blocks out the light and ensures a more comfortable night’s sleep.

 Pineapple Green Cheek Conure Personality

-Neglected parrots become problem birds, so you must interact with your bird for a few hours every day.
-They also love to:
+Neglected parrots become difficult, so interact with them for a few hours daily.
+They love to:

-This is why they’re known as comical birds – and once they know their behavior entertains you, they do it more often to please you.
+Once they know their behavior entertains you, they’ll do it regularly to please you.

 Are Pineapple Green Cheek Conures Intelligent?

-Pineapple green cheek conures are clever birds, which is what makes them so needy of human interaction.
-Because of their intelligent personalities, they’re able to learn tricks, such as:
+Pineapple green cheek conures are clever birds, so they need human interaction.
+Because they’re smart, they’re able to learn tricks, such as:

 Are Pineapple Green Cheek Conures Cuddly?

-As mentioned, pineapple green cheek conures are affectionate, which means many of them are cuddly, too.
-They’re capable of forming strong bonds with their owners and enjoy spending time with them.
-Some are cuddlier than others, but because they’re flock birds, they prefer having lots of company than none at all.
+Pineapple green cheek conures are affectionate, which means many are cuddly.
+They can form strong bonds with their owners and enjoy spending time with them.

 Pineapple Green Cheek Conure Behavioral Problems

-Like most other conures, pineapple green cheek conures have a nasty habit of biting.
-This is more common in pineapple conures that:
+Like most other conures, pineapple green cheek conures have a habit of biting.
+This is more common in pineapple conures that are:

-- Whenever your pineapple conure attempts to bite at you, gently tap its beak and say “no.”
+- Whenever the conure attempts to bite you, tap its beak and say “no.”

 - Ignore it for about a minute.